Introduction

 What are LavinMQ Streams?

-When can I use LavinMQ Streams?
+When to use LavinMQ Streams?

 - Fan-out architectures: Where many consumers need to read the same message.
+Implementing a fan-out arrangement with LavinMQ Streams is remarkably straightforward.
+Merely declare a Stream and bind as many consumers as required.

 - Replay & time-travel: Where consumers need to re-read the same message or start reading from any point in the Stream.